 These demographics mirror what Franklin has seen relative to the clinicians who work locum tenens assignments.
 “The number of clinicians with 10 years of practice experience or less, we've seen that number double on a percentage basis over the last three years,” Franklin said.
 “And we see that to be one of the fastest-growing demographics within locum tenens clinicians.”

-- MGMA members can read more about this topic in the upcoming April issue of MGMA Connection magazine.
+- MGMA members can read more about this topic in the April 2023 issue of MGMA Connection magazine.

 - Listen to a recent MGMA Business Solutions podcast featuring Franklin and Tony Stajduhar, president of Jackson Physician Search, on strategies for recruiting physicians to work in rural healthcare.